Why did you choose the name Khudi?

 How is Khudi funded?

-Since Khudi is a relatively new initiative that has yet to make a mark in terms of its message and work, the Quilliam Foundation, a think tank headed by Maajid in the UK, has provided the start up funds for Khudi.
+Since Khudi is a relatively new initiative that has yet to make a mark in terms of its message and work, the Quilliam Foundation has provided the start up funds for Khudi.

 Quilliam in turn is funded through a mixture of sources.
 Part of it operates as a revenue-generating venture through activities such as consultancy, training, specialist lectures, report-writing and analysis, which provide a proportion of the funds on which it runs.
 Other sources of funding include a variety of donors, ranging from private foundations (based in various countries), rich businessmen and public government grants.
 The grants Quilliam receives are all open-source (which means anyone may apply for them) and are approved through a public bidding process.